Reasons to choose Wilson Browne

-At the end of the PBL the employee has the right to return to the job they were employed to do before they exercised their right to the leave.
+At the end of the PBL the employee has the right to return to the job they were employed to do before they exercised their right to leave.

 What if the employer gets it wrong?

 The employee can make unfair dismissal detriment claims regardless of their length of service in a number of scenarios.
-Dismissals relating to an employee exercising their PBL right (including scenarios where the employer thinks the employee will take BPL) will be automatically unfair.
+Dismissals relating to an employee exercising their PBL right (including scenarios where the employer thinks the employee will take PBL) will be automatically unfair.